Bandura’s Social Learning Theory

 - Motivation: Positive reinforcement to encourage participation.

-Additionally, the design includes peer review assignments and group projects that require collaborative problem-solving, fostering a community of practice where students can learn from each other’s experiences.
+The design also includes peer review assignments and group projects that need collaborative problem-solving.
+This helps create a community where students can learn from each other’s experiences.

 Critical Analysis Questions: